andrewufrank/daino/README.md

     Missing title and author is replaced by `FILL` - which can be searched for and corrected!

-TODO

 ## Processing
 The design is based on Shake which is lazy:

 Each markdown file produces a page (correlate: for each page expected include a markdown file, even for the index pages!).
 A markdown page starts Shake with a `need` for the html page.
 To produce html page, a panrep file must be produced, which then ask for a docrep file which is produced from the markdown file.
 Shake caches the intermediate files and recreates files only if the source changed, which achieves very fast udates and allow dynamic uupdates of pages.

-From each markdown page a pdf is produced.
-The progression is from the TODO

-In this sense, the conversion/transformation progresses in **Waves** and code is kept in modules which each cater for a wave.
+From each markdown page a `.pdf` file is produced.
+The conversion/transformation progresses in **Waves** and code is kept in modules which each cater for a wave.

 ### Organising Shake:
 - main: ssgbake (from app/ssgBake.hs)